reframejs/reframe/docs/customization-manual.md

 ### Full Custom Webpack Config

 The
-`webpackServerConfig` and `webpackBrowserConfig` option set in `reframe.config.js`, mentioned in the previous section, also allows us to use an entire custom webpack configuration.
+`webpackServerConfig()` and `webpackBrowserConfig()` options (mentioned in the previous section) also allows us to use an entire custom webpack configuration.

-The only restriction for a fully custom config is that the browser entry file and the corresponding server entry file have the same base name.
+The only restriction for a fully custom config is that the browser entry file and the corresponding server entry file share the same name prefix.
 Reframe can't otherwise know which browser entry is meant for which page config.
-For example, a browser entry saved at `/path/to/MyPage.entry.js` would match a page config saved at `/path/to/MyPage.html.js`, because they share the same base name `MyPage`.
+For example, a browser entry saved at `/path/to/MyPage.entry.js` would match a page config saved at `/path/to/MyPage.html.js`, because they share the same prefix `MyPage`.

 The following is an example for a entirely custom config.